-To accommodate lossless MBS data packet transmission it is assumed that the sequence number is contained for each data packet of the MBS session from UPF2 (i.e. MBS Session Anchor UPF) to NG-RAN.
+Depending on 3GPP RAN WG decision: If the Target RAN supports MBS, the MBS Session packets are forwarded to the Target RAN.
+This enables the Target RAN to address potential data loss or duplication for the UE being handed over, e.g. by a temporary unicast transmission of MBS data to the UE entering the cell until it is in synch with the multicast transmission in that cell.
+To enable the Target RAN to behave accordingly, a sequence number is inserted in for each data packet of the MBS session by MB-UPF and forwarded to NG-RAN.

 During the handover procedure the Target NG-RAN compares the data packet sequence number of the forwarded MBS data from Source NG-RAN and the data packet sequence number of the MBS data received directly from 5GC.
 Based on the comparison the Target NG-RAN determines when to sends the MBS data received directly from 5GC to the UE.
-For example, when the data packet sequence number of the forwarded MBS data from Source gNB is equal to the data packet sequence number of the MBS data received directly from 5GC, the Target NG-RAN switches from unicast to multicast.
-If the target side does not support MBS, the MBS data is sent to Target gNB as unicast PDU Session from UPF2 via the UPF (PSA).
-SMF set a timer to hold the MBS data packet at the UPF (PSA).
+For example, when the data packet sequence number of the forwarded MBS data from Source gNB is equal to the data packet sequence number of the MBS data received directly from 5GC, the Target NG-RAN switches from unicast to multicast, the Source RAN set starts a timer when it starts to forward MBS packets to the Target RAN.
+When the timer expires, the Source RAN terminates the data forwarding.
+It is assumed when this timer is expired, the data packet gap of the MBS data between the two different gNB has been filled via the forwarding data path.

+If the target side does not support MBS, the MBS data is sent to Target gNB as unicast PDU Session from MB-UPF via the UPF.
+SMF set a timer to hold the MBS data packet at the UPF.
 When the timer expires, the SMF enable the MBS data sent from UPF to Target gNB.
-It is assumed when this timer is expired, the data packet gap of the MBS data between the two different gNB has been filled via the forwarding data path.

 6.27.2.4 Idle mode mobility between non-supporting NG RAN and supporting NG-RAN node

 During idle to connected mode transition the SMF detects whether the UE is connecting via a supporting or non-supporting NG RAN node, and configures the UPF and NG RAN accordingly.

+For detail procedure refer to solution x: MBS Session activation and, deactivation